unplugged-kk/unplugged-kk/README.md

 <div>
  <p>
-I am an engineer By heart currently working as MTS @ Salesforce.
+I am an engineer By heart currently working as Senior Platform Engineer @ Maersk.
 I am cloud & Tech enthusiast, DevOps Professional Trying to  help the tech community by blogging, LinkedIn Posts

 - 🔭 I’m currently working on all things research & consulting around DevOps and Computer Science that require my mind to go as deep as possible